danielkhoo/scaffold-eth/README.md

-# 🏗 Scaffold-ETH Kitchen Sink Reference and Tutorial
+# 🏗 Scaffold-ETH Cheatsheet and Tutorial

 > Quick Reference Guide for Scaffold-Eth and SpeedRunEthereum.